Inferring Past Human Actions in Homes with Abductive Reasoning: Abductive Past Action Inference

 \subsection{BiGED: Bilinear Graph Encoder-Decoder}

-Finally, to take advantage of both bilinear relational modeling and graph neural network encoder-decoder models, we combine both strategies.
-The main idea is to replace the projection function in Equations~\ref{eq.bo} with a graph neural network encoder-decoder model.
+Finally, to take advantage of both bilinear relational modeling and graph neural network encoder-decoder models, we combine both strategies as shown in Fig~\ref{fig:biGED}.
+The main idea is to replace the projection function in Equation~\ref{eq.bo} with a graph neural network encoder-decoder model.
 Let us denote the graph neural network encoder-decoder model by $f_{Ged}()$.
-Then, equations~\ref{eq.bo} will be replaced as follows:
+Then, equation~\ref{eq.bo} will be replaced as follows:

-where $X_o$ is all the object features in the snapshot.
-Afterwards, we apply equation~\ref{eq.br} as before using the bilinear modeling to obtain the relational representation.
-Note that as there is only one or two humans in the snapshot, we do not use GNNED to model human features.
-Similarly, we concatenate the original human and object features $[x_h,x_o]$ to obtain a joint feature and then pass through another GNNED model.
-The outputs of both bilinear and the joint feature-based GNNED models are concatenated to obtain the final relational representation.
-A visual illustration of this model is shown in Figure~\ref{fig:biGED}.
-As shown in the figure, there are two separate GNNED models, one to capture object features and another one to capture joint concatenated human-object features.
-Note that we concatenate the overlap feature $x_u$ with final model output as before to form the relational features.
-Afterwards, we use max-pooling to obtain the representation for the snapshot and then finally use the classifier to infer the actions.
+where $X_o$ is all the object features in the image.
+Afterward, we apply equation~\ref{eq.br} before using bilinear modeling to obtain the relational representation.
+Note that as there are only one or two humans in the image, we do not use the GNNED to model human semantic features.
+The inputs to the BiGED model are the visual human features $x_h$, concatenated visual and semantic object features $[x_o,y_o]$ as well as the union features $x_u$.
+Next, we concatenate the human and object features $[x_h,x_o,y_o]$ to obtain a joint feature and then pass it through a linear layer and another GNNED model.
+The outputs of the bilinear, joint feature-based GNNED models {and overlap union feature $x_u$} are concatenated to obtain the final relational representation.
+Afterward, we use max-pooling to obtain the representation $x_{r}$ for the image.
+For all models, we employ a linear classifier to infer past actions using the representation vector $x_{r}$.